Looking for an honest Texas Teachers of Tomorrow review?

-Texas Texas of Tomorrow Review: Duration and Cost
+Texas Teachers of Tomorrow Review: Duration and Cost

-I know people who’ve completed the program in one or two months and others, like me, who needed more time (due to me living outside the U.S for a period of time during the program while my wife completed her stint teaching abroad in international schools).
+I know people who’ve completed the program in one or two months and others, like me, who needed more time (due to me living outside the U.S for a period of time during the program while my wife completed her teaching assignment abroad).

 Costs of the program increase with time I’m sure, but currently, the entire program costs a little more than $4,500.

 I paid a down payment, and once I started teaching, the balance was divided among the months of my teaching contract (during my internship year).

 The payroll department deducted an amount each month.
 I want to note that I owed nothing (besides the down payment) until I started teaching.